sdsc-hpc-training-org/expanse-101/Expanse_Aggregate.md

 ### Checking Your Environment<a name="heck-env"></a>
-This simple batch script will show you how to check your user environment and to also verify that your Slurm environment is working.
+This simple batch script will show you how to check your user environment and to also verify that your SLURM environment is working.

 * Script contents:

 ```
-[user@login01 ENV_INFO]$ cat env-slurm.sb
+[user@login01 ENV_INFO]$ cat env-SLURM.sb
 #!/bin/bash
 #SBATCH --job-name="envinfo"
 #SBATCH --output="envinfo.%j.%N.out"